TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 To solve this, use a different gateway ID.
 If you are an administrator and wish to reuse a deleted ID, see [Purging Entities]({{< ref "reference/purge" >}}).

-## I Get a "Gateway with EUI is Already Registered" Error When Adding a Gateway.
+## I get a "Gateway with EUI is Already Registered" error when adding a gateway.

 Another gateway is already registered with the same Gateway EUI.
 This gateway may be registered by another user, but if you are not an administrator (e.g if you are using The Things Stack Community Edition) you will not be able to see gateways registered by other users.